 As the Great War begins, Evie thinks that it will be over by Christmas.
 Her brother Will and his friend Tom leave for battle, and the group plans to meet for a holiday in Paris when the war is over.

-However, Last Christmas in Paris also evoked themes of family, love, belief and hope that are the spirit of Christmas.
+However, Last Christmas in Paris also evoked themes of family, love, belief, and hope which are the spirit of Christmas.
 It was a great read that kept me engaged in the fate of the characters and brought out my emotions, particularly at the end.
 I felt connected to the characters and how World War I impacted and forever changed their lives.
 I recommend this book if you can appreciate an emotional historical fiction holiday read.

 Nantucket White Christmas by Pamela Kelly